mac-comp127/painter/README.md

 ## Interlude: Let’s plan!

-Your main goal in this lab is to support multiple brushes.
+Your main goal in this exercise is to support multiple brushes.
 You currently have a spray paint effect; you will add two more.

 The code is not yet ready for multiple brushes.
 You will get ready for that with the following two steps.
 (Not yet!
 We are looking ahead!
 This is a plan, not instructions!)